uyghurbeg/PDFtoIMG/README.md

 2. Just enter PDF File and and generate PDF thumb photo.

 All the PDF files must put into tmp folder.

+# Limitation
+On Windows not works as  expected.